 In the third century BC, the Roman Republic united most of the Italian peninsula under its rule and succeeded in breaking the power of its foremost rival Carthage in two massive wars, making Rome the strongest state in the Western Mediterranean.
 In Greece, orators and politicians warned in vain against “the thundercloud in the West”.
-Indeed the thundercloud would turn eastward very swiftly now.
+Indeed the thundercloud would turn east very swiftly now.
 Rome defeated Macedon and the Greek cities in three wars of aggression, culminating in the complete destruction of Corinth in 146 BC and the formal annexation of Greece into the Roman Republic.
 That same year, the Romans finished off the helpless Carthaginians in much the same way, razing the once so powerful city of Carthage to the ground and annexing its remaining territory.
-With Carthage, Macedon and the Greek cities out of the way, the Roman Republic could now deal with the Hellenic kingdoms in the Middle East, the final remnants of Alexander’s empire.
-In 133 BC, the last king of Pergamon left his domain to Rome by testament, which was eagerly accepted.
+With Carthage, Macedon and the Greek cities out of the way, the Roman Republic was free to deal with the Hellenic kingdoms in the Middle East, the remnants of Alexander’s empire.
+In 133 BC, the last king of Pergamon left his domain to Rome by testament, which was accepted.
 Revolts proved pointless and within a few years the Romans had pacified their first foothold in Asia.
 Rome’s merciless oppression of resistance sparked significant anti-Roman sentiments in Asia Minor.
-King Mithridates of Pontos sought to take advantage of this, invading Rome’s new province of Asia
+King Mithridates of Pontos sought to take advantage of this and invaded Rome’s new province of Asia

 and created the province of Cilicia

 in southern Asia Minor.
-He proceeded to destroy the crumbling Seleucid Empire and turned it into the new province of Syria
+He proceeded to destroy the Seleucid Empire and turned it into the new province of Syria

 The Roman Republic – with its Senate, people’s assembly and yearly elected magistrates – had the typical government of a city-state.
-Yet the enormous expansion of the second century BC had made the Roman Republic into an empire, only without the governmental framework needed to manage it.
+Yet the enormous expansion of the second century BC had made Rome into an empire without the governmental framework needed to manage it.
 This logically incurred increasingly obvious problems and tensions.
 The non-stop wars had seriously crippled the Roman peasantry in Italy, whom abandoned their home to campaign for years in distant lands, only to come back and find their farmland turned into a wilderness.
 Unable to work their land anymore, many peasants were forced to sell it at a ridiculously low price, causing the emergence of an impoverished proletarian mass in Rome and an agricultural elite in control of vast swathes of countryside.
-This messed up the recruiting system for the Roman army, which heavily relied on the middle class peasants who were able to afford their own arms and armour.
+This messed up the recruiting system for the Roman army, which relied heavily on the middle class peasants who were able to afford their own arms and armour.

-Gaius Marius had successfully repelled Germanic invasions in Northern Italy, gaining great military prestige and subsequently seizing the opportunity to reform his army without Senatorial approval, allowing proletarians to enlist and creating a force of professional soldiers who were loyal to him before the Senate.
+Gaius Marius had successfully repelled Germanic invasions in northern Italy, gaining great military prestige and subsequently seizing the opportunity to reform his army without senatorial approval, allowing proletarians to enlist and creating a force of professional soldiers who were loyal to him before the Senate.
 Sulla went one step further and occupied Rome with his army upon his return from his victories in the east, ordering executions among the pro-Marius faction and making himself dictator

 Yet in 58 BC, Caesar was still at the outset of his rise to prominence, having just secured his position as proconsul of Gaul.
 This did not automatically imply that he intended the conquest of all of Gaul, but it nonetheless paved the way for it.
 Parallel to past wars, a string of seemingly minor happenings triggered these Gallic Wars that would change the face of Europe forever and bring Caesar the power and prestige he required for the political struggle back in Rome.

 On 2 October 52 BC, a 60,000 strong reinforcing army arrived to relieve the hard-pressed forces of Vercingetorix.
-The Gauls knew it was now a matter of all or nothing, launching a fanatical attack on the only weak point in the Roman fortifications while Vercingetorix’s men emerged from Alesia to siege the Romans in return.
+The Gauls knew it was now a matter of victory or death and launched a fanatical attack on the only weak point in the Roman fortifications while Vercingetorix’s men emerged from Alesia to siege the Romans in return.
 Caesar ordered a defensive stance, trusting the discipline and courage of his soldiers.
 However, the Roman lines ultimately began to crumble under the numerically superior Gallic forces, causing Caesar to manoeuvre part of his forces out and around the Roman camps to attack the Gauls in the rear.
 Now trapped in turn from two sides, panic broke out among the undisciplined Gauls and the battle turned into a massacre as tens of thousands of Gallic soldiers were killed.
 Seeing the defeat of his reinforcing troops, and the utter despair among the surviving defenders of Alesia, Vercingetorix surrendered himself and his remaining men to Caesar.
 The capture of Vercingetorix deprived the Gauls of the strong leader they needed so desperately.
-While many tribes continued revolting, the Gallic alliance fell apart without Vercingetorix, allowing the Romans to finish off the hostile tribes one by one.
-Caesar first subdued Vercingetorix’s own tribe, the Arveni, in addition to re-subduing the Aedui.
+While many tribes continued revolting, the Gallic alliance fell apart without Vercingetorix, allowing the Romans to finish off their enemies one by one.
+Caesar first subdued Vercingetorix’s own tribe, the Arverni, in addition to re-subduing the Aedui.
 But the revolts were not over yet and rekindled in the winter of 52 BC.
 Caesar promised his war-exhausted soldiers significant rewards if they remained with him to continue the campaign.
 Having gone through so much and being so close to ultimate victory, the Roman legions remained loyal to their esteemed commander.
 Throughout 51 BC, any remaining bastions of Gallic resistance were systematically destroyed, most prominently at Lemonum where the Roman army murdered no less than 12,000 Gauls.
-Simultaneously, a final campaign was conducted against the Treveri tribe near the Rhenus.
+Simultaneously, a final campaign was conducted against the Treveri tribe near the Rhine.